R44 (New York City Subway car): Staten Island Railway cars

-Like the NYCT cars, the SIR R44s were originally planned to be retired by the R179 order; however, these plans were dropped.
+Like the NYCT cars, the SIR R44s were originally planned to be retired by the R179 order; however, this plan was dropped.
 Proposals to overhaul and operate some R46s on the SIR to replace the R44s there surfaced instead; however, this plan was also dropped.
-75 R211S cars have been ordered to replace the SIR R44s in 2023–2024.
-In the meantime, the SIR R44s are receiving intermittent rounds of scheduled maintenance to extend their usefulness until retirement.
+As such, the SIR R44s not written off received intermittent rounds of scheduled maintenance to extend their usefulness until retirement.

-Out of the 64 SIR cars, 61 remain in service.
-On December 26, 2008, car 402 was pulled from service after being badly damaged from accidentally hitting a bumper block at the Tottenville station.
-It was stored at the 207th Street Yard and stripped of parts for the other 63 SIR cars; by 2013, it was scrapped.
-Most recently, cars 399 and 466 were taken out of service in 2014 and 2015, respectively; both cars have since been stripped of parts.
+Ultimately, 75 R211S cars were ordered to replace the SIR R44s; these started entering service on October 8, 2024.
+The SIR R44s were gradually phased out from mid-2023 onwards, with a handful of cars being retired and cannibalized for parts to keep other cars running.
+By September 2025, enough R211S cars had entered service to fully replace the R44s on the Staten Island Railway; the remaining cars were relegated to a contingency fleet.

+Since mid-2024, retired cars are being scrapped at Sims Metal Management's Jersey City facility.